-In order to use a weapon, your character must be holding it in their Hand (i.e. not in a Bag), and they must have a place to put anything that they might already be holding instead of their weapon.
+In order to use a weapon, your character must have the weapon with them and have enough space in their Inventory to hold it.
 Beyond this, the effect of the weapon is governed by logic and the Success Scale.
 For example, using bare fists may not be very effective against metal unless you’ve got a really good reason as to why it actually would be, but a knife might be able to cut through some wood.

 When you are attacked and take damage, your character will receive injuries depending on where, how, and how badly they were hit.
 Injuries you take can lead to serious consequences later down the line, including losing limbs or even dying!
 See Health to learn about the health and injuries systems in GUTS+.

 Combat goes until the GM declares that the aggression has passed.
 This could be by knocking your opponents out or making them run or otherwise convincing them to stop fighting.
 Alternatively, the party can always attempt to run from a dangerous situation; depending on the opponent’s nature, they just might let you go.

 Most role-playing game systems utilize a “hit points” (HP) system, but in GUTS+, a character’s health is determined by the number and type of injuries sustained by various parts of their body and various status conditions they gain.
 Your character can be injured by combat or other dangerous situations, while conditions can be gained from anything from pushing your character too hard or failing an attempt to do something.

 The following chart shows the default areas of the body that can be injured: